What is the Scaled Agile Framework (SAFe®)?

 Then, the release train engineer and scrum masters huddle to resolve them.
 Management reviews the estimated plan and adjusts the scope and objectives if necessary.
 Once all teams agree on a final plan, with risks and dependencies mitigated, everyone commits to that plan with a vote of confidence.

-Once the PI is planned, the teams in the ART follow agile principles and rituals to execute on it — planning and committing to work in each iteration, delivering quality with acceptance criteria, inspecting and adapting with demos and retrospectives, and escalating and resolving risks and changes in a scrum of scrums.
+When the PI is planned, the teams in the ART follow agile principles and rituals to execute on it — planning and committing to work in each iteration, delivering quality with acceptance criteria, inspecting and adapting with demos and retrospectives, and escalating and resolving risks and changes in a scrum of scrums.

 Teams are advised to develop on a synchronized cadence throughout the PI.
-The implication is that teams on the same sprint schedule will become more predictable, which will allow them to respond more easily to change when it invariably arises.
+The implication is that teams on the same sprint schedule will become more predictable, which will allow you to respond more easily to change when it invariably arises.
 But it also recognizes that organizations will want to release at the time that works best for them — whether that is continuous delivery, when the PI is completed, or at a later date.

 Portfolio-level SAFe® uses lean and agile budgeting principles to prioritize, fund, and plan development.
 The portfolio provides funding and governance for the products, services, and solutions required to fulfill business strategy.